TIKR vs Morningstar Investor: Terminal Data vs Analyst Ratings

 TraderHQ is reader-supported.
 We may earn a commission when you buy through links on our site.
 Learn more

 You’ve outgrown Yahoo Finance.
-You want real research tools—the kind institutions use.
+You want real research tools — the kind institutions use.
 You’ve narrowed it to two: TIKR, which promises Bloomberg-quality data at retail prices, and Morningstar Investor, the 40-year veteran with Fair Value estimates and Economic Moat ratings.

 One gives you raw data and expects you to interpret it.
 The other tells you what the data means.

-The straight answer: Morningstar Investor is the better choice for most self-directed investors.
-The Fair Value estimates and Economic Moat ratings provide an analytical framework that helps you make decisions—not just stare at spreadsheets.
 But if you’re financially literate, comfortable building your own valuation models, and want global coverage with Excel export, TIKR delivers institutional-grade data that Morningstar can’t match.

 Quick Comparison: TIKR vs Morningstar Investor